private-yusuke/video2asciis/README.md

     The bigger size you specify, the result is rough and the conversion is faster.
 * `v2t.py` also supports the custom settings of output frame size.
+* You can convert your image into this style by using `image2textimage.py`.

 ---